 The field is particularly active during the March – April period at the start of the hot season.
 Sports activities include the popular kite flying, takraw games and Thai boxing.

-As the hot season hits Thailand, temperatures in Bangkok soar to 33 degrees Celsius.
+As the hot season hits Thailand, temperatures in Bangkok soar to 33 degrees Celsius and above.
 This is also the season for kite flying.
 The Thailand Annual Kite Festival usually takes place at here in March.

-When political temperatures rise with the blazing heat, Sanam Luang is also the center of political rallies and massive demonstrations like the ones to press for the resignation of PM Taksin Shinawatra in early 2006.
+When political temperatures rise with the blazing heat, Sanam Luang is also the center of political rallies and massive demonstrations.

 Pigeons flock to the western stretch of the walkway around Sanam Luang, oblivious to the merry-making or acrimony on the field.
 If you enjoy feeding pigeons, vendors hawking their wares around the field sell bird feed.